waittim/waittim.github.io/_posts/2019-09-18-quantile-precision.md

 }
 ```

-Than plot the graph of different sample size and compare them.
+Then plot the graph of different sample sizes and compare them.
 ```{r}
 length_df %>%
   melt(id = "quantile_position") %>%